 Using the Products During Pregnancy

 Essential oils have a tendency to affect a person’s hormones.
 Extreme caution must be observed when using the products if pregnant or while undergoing nursing duties.
 Scientific evidence reveals that essential oils have the ability to permeate through the placenta to the baby.
-However, crossing the placenta does not necessarily imply there is risk of toxicity to the fetus—that largely depends on the toxicity of the oil and the plasma concentration.
-But there is the likelihood of contact between maternal and embryonic of fetal blood and oils such as rosemary, rose, and clary sage may cause miscarriages or birth defect as a result of aromatherapy massage.
+However, crossing the placenta does not necessarily imply there is a risk of toxicity to the fetus—that largely depends on the toxicity of the oil and the plasma concentration.
+But there is the likelihood of contact between maternal and embryonic of fetal blood and oils such as rosemary, rose, and clary sage may cause miscarriages or birth defects as a result of aromatherapy massage.

 Most oils are considered safe during pregnancy, so the best approach is to exercise caution in your use of essential oils.
 It is recommended to consult with a qualified clinician during the initial stages of a pregnancy because the action of oil on hormones can create hormone imbalances during pregnancy.
 Certain products also decrease milk supply while breastfeeding.